I.C.9 The Burden of the valley of Vision (Jerusalem), 22:1-25

 The picture is of a siege of Jerusalem.

-Many of the elements were fulfilled literally when Sennacherib besieged the city.
+Many of the elements were in place when Sennacherib's army surrounded the city.
 The enemy...

 ...bare the quiver... uncovered the shield... set themselves in array...- before Jerusalem.